970M/NODE.js-Learning-Area/README.md

 x Output to the command line using Node.js
 x Accept input from the command line in Node.js
 x Expose functionality from a Node.js file using exports
-x x An introduction to the npm package manager
+x An introduction to the npm package manager
 x Where does npm install the packages?
 x How to use or execute a package installed using npm
 The package.json guide